 Funded by the Heritage Lottery Fund, the Swans100 project explored, conserved and celebrated the heritage of Swansea City FC.
 It commemorated the Swans’ centenary in 2012 and was a partnership between Swansea University and the Swansea City Supporters’ Trust.

 It established an online archive, consisting of fans’ memories, photographs and other historic documents.
 In giving a voice to football supporters, the project explored and celebrated the relationship between Swansea City and the community and created a permanent record for future generations.

 We wanted people of all ages to remember their experiences of being a Swans fan.
 We wanted to record all the things that history normally forgets – why people from near and far support a football club, their little superstitions and rituals, the balancing acts between football, family, money and distance, what it feels like to win or lose a game 5-0, even what the Vetch toilets were like.

 Due to the ways in which we are acquiring information for the archive, we cannot always be sure of the original source(s), and we realise that some of the content on this site might be copyright of another party.

 We do not want to infringe on any copyright holdings of other people or companies.
-Therefore, if you find an item on the site that you hold copyright over and would like it removed, please let us know.
+Therefore, if you find an item on the site that you hold copyright over and would like it removed, please let us know using the comment box.